-BoI targets computer chip investments
+BOI targets computer chip investments

 The government is planning to send Thai workers to Taiwan for training, as the island is famous for its semiconductor industry, he said.

-Yesterday Mr Narit signed a memorandum of understanding with HSBC Thailand to better promote foreign direct investment in Thailand in order to make the country an investment hub in Asean.
+On Wednesday, Mr Narit signed a memorandum of understanding (MOU) with HSBC Thailand to better promote foreign direct investment in Thailand in order to make the country an investment hub in Asean.

 With HSBC's international connection network, the company can help to connect Thailand with international corporates, he said.